oakleyp/freebets-public/README.md

 ## What Isn't Included?

-In compliance with copywright law, there are certain aspects of this project that cannot be redistributed:
+In compliance with copyright law, there are certain aspects of this project that cannot be redistributed:
 - Any code related to fetching live racing data
 - Any code related to fetching/parsing historical racing data